jpeddicord/askalono/extras/wasm/README.md

 ### Library

-Build it with `wasm-pack build --out-name`.
+Build it with `wasm-pack build --out-name askalono`.

 ### Demo